Carbon monoxide poisoning: the rest of the story. | Canada Hyperbarics Skip to main content

 What They Found

-The review found that hyperbaric oxygen therapy (HBO) is the preferred treatment for moderate to severe carbon monoxide poisoning, as it can oxygenate tissues by dissolving oxygen in plasma and bypass bound hemoglobin.
+The review found that hyperbaric oxygen therapy (HBO) is the preferred treatment for moderate to severe carbon monoxide poisoning, as it can oxygenate tissues by dissolving oxygen in plasma and bypass bound haemoglobin.
 HBO also appears to retard encephalopathic sequelae by preventing the rise of brain lipid peroxides and drastically reduces the time needed to eliminate carbon monoxide via respiration.

 Canadian Relevance